singh1114/best/_posts/2017-09-12-copy-paste-vim-content-on-system-clipboard.md

 After this follow the same procedure which must be followed if we have received 1 as the solution.

-### **The Why?**
+## The Why?

-These type of things happen with Vim as it has it's own clipboard and you cannot even share text between two different instances of terminal.
+These type of things happen with Vim as it has its own clipboard and you cannot even share text between two different instances of terminal.
 To overcome this problem, this solution is devised.

 [Here](https://stackoverflow.com/questions/11489428/how-to-make-vim-paste-from-and-copy-to-systems-clipboard?noredirect=1&lq=1) is the source which answered the same question.
 The following link gave the full insight on how to solve the problem and know why it's happening in this way.